tensorflow/tpu/tools/datasets/README.md

 # Tools for preparing datasets

 ## imagenet_to_gcs.py
-Downloads the [Image-Net](http://image-net.org/) dataset, transforms data into TFRecords, and uploads to the specified GCS bucket.
-The script also has a flag to skip the GCS bucket upload as well as utilize an existing download of Image-Net.
+Downloads [Image-Net](http://image-net.org/) dataset, transforms data into `TFRecords`, and uploads to the specified GCS bucket.
+The script also has flags to skip the GCS bucket upload and utilize an existing download of ImageNet.
 Common to the various options are the following commands:

 ```bash
 pip install gcloud google-cloud-storage